-Many people may be interested in reaching the Principality of Andorra and scroll through it.
-Whether immigrants seeking to expatriate and settle in the country for various reasons (especially their great fiscal appeal), open a business creating a company, work in high season as a temporary worker to live a different experience and reside for a while in this wonderful territory or simply to travel as a tourist to ski, do mountain activities, enjoy spas and thermoludic centers or simply buy some products cheaper than in the surrounding countries.
+Many people may be interested in knowing where Andorra is to get to and move around the country.
+Either immigrants looking to expatriate and settle in the Principality for various reasons (especially their great fiscal appeal), open a business creating a company, work in high season as a temporary worker to live a different experience and reside for a while in this wonderful territory or simply to travel as a tourist to ski, do mountain activities, enjoy spas and thermoludic centers or simply buy some products cheaper than in the surrounding countries.

 However, although Spanish, French and Portuguese already know how to access the country by proximity, travel and knowledge of nearby circles, people living far from the country probably do not know where this jurisdiction is or how to get there.
 I speak of countries in northern Europe, Hispanic America and even more so in North America, Africa or Asia.

-In this article we will proceed to address this issue from different points: from the available means of transport and the necessary documentation to the most useful telephones.
+In this article we will proceed to address where Andorra is and how to get there in different ways: from the available means of transport and the necessary documentation to the most useful telephone numbers.

 Where is Andorra?

 Andorra is right between Spain and France.
 The Principality of Andorra is a small country in southwestern Europe and is located in the very heart of the pyrenees: It is right in the middle.
 Besides, is a country and an independent state and it does not belong to Spain or France.
 In fact, it does not belong to Europe either, although is negotiating an association agreement with the European Union and their relationships are very fluid and fruitful.